kk7nc/Text_Classification/README.rst

 ################################################
-Text Classification Algorithm: A Brief Overview
+Text Classification Algorithms: A Survey
 ################################################

 ##################